Preventing Slips, Trips, and Falls in the Workplace

 Is It a Slip, a Trip, or a Fall?

 A slip occurs when there is too little traction between a person’s shoe and the surface they’re walking on.
 These incidents are more likely when walking surfaces are wet, perhaps from a spill or bad weather, or when workers are in a hurry.

 A trip occurs when a person’s foot unexpectedly comes into contact with an object that’s in their path.
 Rushing while on the job can result in accidental tripping.

 - Keep hallways and stairways free of clutter.
-Don’t store tools, cans, boxes or other items on the floor where they can be tripped over.
+Don’t store tools, cans, boxes, or other items on the floor where they can be tripped over.